Operational Resilience – the Availability of Critical Financial Services

 About this learning event

-In this webinar, experts from Latvijas Banka will open up how Latvia builds operational resilience to ensure the continuous availability of critical financial services.
+In this webinar, experts from Latvijas Banka will explain how Latvia builds operational resilience to ensure continuous availability of critical financial services.
 We will get an inside look at the national framework for critical financial services, cash and non-cash payments, how it is anchored in the national security law and specific regulation, and how Latvijas Banka coordinates efforts to keep services running even under severe stress or threats to national security.

 Building on practical developments, the session will walk through concrete solutions such as offline payments for basic goods, the nationwide network of critical ATMs with enhanced back-up arrangements, and alternative channels for credit transfers when regular systems are disrupted.
 Participants will hear how these arrangements ensure that critical financial services remain reliably available to the public in crisis situations.

-This webinar is designed for employees of central banks and financial supervisory authorities, ministries of finance.
+This webinar is designed for employees of central banks, financial supervisory authorities, and ministries of finance.
 Employees from other competent authorities will also be considered for participation.

 Faculty

-- Ilze Posuma, Council member of Latvijas Banka
+• Ilze Posuma, Council member of Latvijas Banka

-Igors Fleitmanis has acquired professional higher education in Business Administration from Turiba University and a Master's Degree in Business Administration from the University of Latvia as well as international certificates in the areas of operational risk management and business continuity management.
+Igors Fleitmanis started his career at the Security Department of Latvijas Banka in 1994.
+As of 2005, he is responsible for the business continuity risk management process at Latvijas Banka and, as of 2019, heads the Operational Risk Management Department.
+Igors represents Latvijas Banka on the Eurosystem/ESCB Organisational Development Committee.
+He acquired professional higher education in Business Administration from Turiba University and a Master's degree in Business Administration from the University of Latvia as well as international certificates in the areas of operational risk management and business continuity management.

-From 1992 to 1994, he worked at Latvijas Banka as a Senior Programmer and the Head of the Programming and System Implementation Group.
-From 1994 to 1997, Harijs Ozols was employed as the Deputy Head of the Information Systems Department of Latvijas Banka, since 1997 – the Head of the Information Systems Department.
+From 1992 to 1994, Harijs Ozols worked at Latvijas Banka as a Senior Programmer and the Head of the Programming and System Implementation Group.
+From 1994 to 1997, he was the Deputy Head of the Information Systems Department of Latvijas Banka, and since 1997 he has been the Head of the Information Systems Department.
+Harijs represents Latvijas Banka on the Information Technology Committee of the European System of Central Banks.
+He has a Master's degree in software engineering and programming from Riga Technical University.

 Partners

-This learning initiative is supported by:
+This learning initiative was supported by:

 Bank of Slovenia Bank of Latvia